JAMKuttan/ChIPseq_Analysis/README.md

   + This pipeline has been optimized for the correct partition
   + See [HERE](docs/CHIPseq.sh) for an example bash script
   + The parameters that must be specified are:
       - --reads '/path/to/files/name.fastq.gz'
       - --designFile '/path/to/file/design.txt',
       - --genome 'GRCm38', 'GRCh38', or 'GRCh37' (if you need to use another genome contact the [BICF](mailto:BICF@UTSouthwestern.edu))
       - --pairedEnd 'true' or 'false' (where 'true' is PE and 'false' is SE; default 'false')
-      - --outDir (optional) path and folder name of the output data, example: /home2/s000000/Desktop/Chipseq_output
+      - --outDir (optional) path and folder name of the output data, example: /home2/s000000/Desktop/Chipseq_output (if not specficied will be under workflow/output/)

 ## Pipeline
   + There are 11 steps to the pipeline